tomlockwood/jekyll-rpg/README.md

 Or at a site level with `refs: true` in your configuration file.

 Each of these options is overridden by the more specific option, so you can choose to show or not show the table on any combination of these levels.
+For example, you can choose to render the refs table at the site level, but then not for a particular collection, or for a particular collection but not for one page in that collection.

 This refs table is generated and appended to the `content` of each `doc` before it is rendered by jekyll.